vaadin/form-filler-demo/README.md

 and helps to automate a filling in the order information.
 Users can input their raw unstructured text and ask the application to auto-fill the form on the right side.

+Uses Form Filler 1.0 and based on Vaadin 24.2 pre-release.
+To use latest stable Vaadin 24.1 version, please use `24.1` branch.

 ## Running the Application

 To run the application you will need a valid ChatGPT API key.